 My recommendation for a simple, yet effective running program is the Running For Beginners by Jaco Holmes.
 Jaco is a certified personal trainer with extensive experience in training people of all ages and background in running.

-His program is based around the fact that many beginners start running with way too much enthusiasm and end over training or injuring themselves.
-So his program is based on relatively light progression with and emphasis on recovery, which is ideal for seniors.
+His program is based around the fact that many beginners start running with way too much enthusiasm and end overtraining or injuring themselves.
+So his program is based on relatively light progression with an emphasis on recovery, which is ideal for seniors.

 I hope you found my recommended running program for seniors useful and will try it yourself.
 If you have any questions about running, please leave them in the comments below and I’ll get back to you soon.

-Running is definitely a beneficial activity to those seniors that can do it.
+Running is definitely a beneficial activity for those seniors that can do it.
 It’s also relatively safe if you are otherwise healthy and not overweight.

 It’s still wise to take certain precautions to minimize risk on injury and improve recovery, which is reduced the older you get.
 When you take these things into consideration, running can be a challenging and fun activity that will improve your fitness even as a senior.
 Older people who are able to run live longer and healthier lives on average, so it’s definitely beneficial for seniors!

 If you feel like running is not for you, don’t worry!
-You can still get all the health benefits and more by combining strength training with active lifestyle and low impact exercises like walking and cycling.
+You can still get all the health benefits and more by combining strength training with an active lifestyle and low impact exercises like walking, cycling or kayaking (check out my review for the best kayak for seniors).
 You can download my free strength training program for seniors on the right.